 Aspen Comprehensive Health Interventions (ACHI) is a center dedicated to the emotional well being of our patients.
 We are offering a novel treatment for those suffering with severe depression, PTSD, OCD, and severe anxiety.
 Over the last few years, medical research has shown that Ketamine has unique properties that make it a very useful adjunct in the treatment of psychiatric conditions.
 When used in low dose infusions, Ketamine has proven to have excellent results in cases of Treatment Resistant Depression (TRD).
 More recent research has shown its efficacy in Post Traumatic Stress Disorder and other difficult to treat psychiatric conditions.

 Our center will utilize low dose Ketamine infusions as a treatment option for those suffering with these serious psychological issues.
 The medication will be administered with the supervision of a board certified anesthesiologist, Dr. Giora Hahn.
-We will have Dr. Craig Bushong, board certified psychiatrist, monitoring the patient’s progress.
+We will work in conjunction with your mental health care provider to provide ongoing support after your infusion.

 Our goal is to integrate novel therapies along with traditional treatments in an attempt to help you return to enjoying your life.
 We will utilize programs that have been proven effective, and do so in the safest possible manner.
 We are here to help.